-The investments used to achieve the longer term objectives include a combination of 1 to 10 year fixed income assets and a diversified pool of common stocks and real estate.
-As a result, the fixed income assets in this segment are expected to mature and be reinvested several times before satisfying the policy benefits.
-The focus in managing this segment is to create value by reinvesting in a disciplined manner as investment spreads, interest rate levels and equity market conditions evolve and cycle.
+The investments used to achieve the longer term objectives include a combination of 1 to 10 year fixed income assets, a total return bond pool, and a diversified pool of common stocks, private equity and real estate.
+As a result, the fixed income assets held to achieve the longer term objectives are expected to mature and be reinvested several times before being used to meet the policy benefits.
+The focus in managing these assets is to create value by reinvesting in a disciplined manner as investment spreads, interest rate levels and equity market conditions evolve and cycle.
 The performance of this part of the strategy is a key driver of changes in the dividend scale interest rate and this rate is an important contributor to changes in the dividend scale.

-For all other sub-accounts, the Company invests primarily in fixed income assets.
+For all other sub-accounts (that is, the closed block sub-accounts for New York Life and Crown Life), the Company invests primarily in fixed income assets across a spread of terms.
 The target maturity profile of these fixed income investments is shorter than the expected policy cashflows.
 This strategy is intended to produce returns that exhibit stability while providing policyholders with some participation in changing fixed income market conditions.